fraseriainlewis/neuralnet/README.md

 # neuralnet
-Examples of using mlpack to build and fit neural networks
+Examples of compiling, installing and using [mlpack] (http://www.mlpack.org) via C++ to build and fit neural networks